 The Executive Director reports to the Board of Directors with the chief liaison being the President of the Board of Directors.
 The Executive Director role is an exempt position, which requires a minimum of 8 hours per day, 40 hours per week and may include weekend, night, and holiday work.
 The ability to be on call for emergencies on a 24-hour basis is important.

 There is no minimum period of employment guaranteed or implied by acceptance of an employment offer.
 It is the policy of Homeward Bound that all employment is at will.

 The annual salary range is $65,000 - $75,000.
 Starting salary is dependent upon experience.
 Relocation costs, if needed, are negotiable.

 How to Apply

-Email your one-page cover letter and current resume to: Katie Millonzi at firstname.lastname@example.org.
+Email your one-page cover letter and resume to: The Homeward Bound Search Committee c/o Diane Blankenburg of Humane Network at firstname.lastname@example.org.
 Acknowledgement will be emailed upon receipt of your cover letter and resume.